MustansirZia/MustansirZia/README.md

 When I’m not pushing commits, I think about traveling the world and riding a bike with my wife.

 #### Here's What I Do Professionally:
-I'm part of geographically distributed team called [Hubilo](https://hubilo.com).
-We help bring people together in virtual events and try to recreate experiences that are akin to physical meetups.
+I'm part of geographically distributed team called [ClearGlass](https://clearglass.com).
+We are a fintech company that's trying to bring transparency in an industry that's been plagued by unfair costs which could ultimately result in people getting better returns for their lifetime of savings.

-I spend most of my time authoring and maintaining Hubilo's distributed backend.
+I spend most of my time authoring and maintaining ClearGlass's distributed backend.

 #### Here's My Internet Footprint:
 * I write all my blog posts [here](https://mustansir.dev).